antronerds/r2-tutorials/docs/Adapting_R2.md

 ---------------

 1. Another important feature in R2 that can be adapted to your needs is the Tracks feature.
+In R2, the samples can be annotated with sample characteristics, e.g clinical data.
+    Each group of annotated data is called a “Track”.
+Tracks in R2 give you the opportunity to divide your samples in e.g. groups with different phenotypes for comparative or subgroup analysis.
+    For some datasets the annotation that you need may be available already.
+For others you might want to add extra sample annotation for analysis.
+    R2 allows for the creation of such annotation tracks in multiple ways:
+     - They can be uploaded with annotation files
-Tracks in R2 give you the opportunity to divide your samples in groups for further analysis.
-They can be created as a result of analyses within R2 and stored, or you can create them yourself based on sample characteristics.
-We'll first start with a K-means analysis that results in a division of the samples in two groups, for more about this analysis see the available tutorials on this subject) .
+     - They can be created as a result of analyses within R2 and stored within the platform on the go
+     - Or you can create a so called Custom Track yourself within R2.
+    We'll first start with a K-means analysis that results in a division of the samples in two groups (for more about this analysis see [chapter 14](K_Means_Clustering.html)).
     On the main page of R2 select the K-means analysis in Field 3 (Figure 14)

 	![](_static/images/AdaptingR2_SelectKmeans.png "Figure    14: Selecting a K-means    analysis")